dzwdz/paperboy/readme.md

 a WIP minimalistic rss reader / read it later tool

 ## setup
+* symlink index.php to `/var/www/html/` or wherever your webserver hosts stuff from (ensure it's readable by the server acc)
 * add the update.php file to cron
-* symlink index.php to `/var/www/html/` or wherever your webserver hosts stuff from make sure that the webserver user can read index.php and paperboy.db (paperboy.db gets created by update.php)
+* run update.php to generate the database file
+* make the database and the repo folder readable/writeable by the server account